 The mic is protected from humidity by a 1.5" square of two layers of film cut from a sandwich bag and held in place with a 7/16" O-ring.
-Before the film was put on, I glued a 5/16" dia × 1/16" thick spacer ring on top of the microphone capsule with tire-repair rubber cement.
+Before the film was put on, I glued a 5/16" dia × 1/16" thick spacer ring (improvised from a small split ring sold for keychains) on top of the microphone capsule with tire-repair rubber cement.
 Without this spacer, reproduction quality is unsatisfactory.
 After pushing the O-ring all the way down, I pulled it back up a little to give the film some slack; this also seems to help with sound fidelity.

 The battery is lithium-ion type, 9V.
 It connects to the intercom box with a 2.5"-long adapter (Kitronik 4132, Sparkfun 09518, or similar) that plugs into a 5.5 × 2.1 mm, center-positive barrel jack on the box.
-In use, the battery just hangs from the short adapter.
-When not in use, I unplug the battery plus adapter and put it in my pocket.
 The power seems to be good if I can hear a harsh noise burst on the "s" and "sh" sounds.
 (I understand that this is caused by the unavoidable nearness of my mouth to the mic.)
 If you do not hear this, try a new battery; this can markedly improve sound fidelity.